WEID-Consortium/weid.info/weid2026_specification.md

 Changes with [Spec Change 10: Domain-WEID](https://github.com/frdl/weid/issues/3)
 ---------------------------------------------------------------------------------

-*   Spec Change 10 (07 August 2023) allows domain names to be used as WEID sub-namespace.
+*   Spec Change 10 (07 August 2023) allows domain names to be used as NSS prefixes.
-*   All WEID sub-namespaces containing at least one dot (`.`) are treated as domain names.
+*   All NSS prefixes containing at least one dot (`.`) are treated as domain names.
 *   The notation `weid:example.com:ABC-DEF-?` is equal to `weid:9-DNS-COM-EXAMPLE-ABC-DEF-?`.
 *   The resulting WEID is called Domain-WEID or "Class D" WEID.
 *   Note that the check digit is equal for both notations since it is based on the resulting OID.
-*   TLD-Only domains are not allowed for the purpose of forming a Domain-WEID, since it may collide with another sub-namespace.
+*   TLD-Only domains are not allowed for the purpose of forming a Domain-WEID, since it may collide with other NSS prefixes.
 *   A Domain-WEID can be converted to Class A/B/C WEID, but the reverse conversion is ambiguous ("_where does the domain name end and the identifier part start?_")

 Changes with [Spec Change 11: Proprietary Namespaces](https://github.com/frdl/weid/issues/4)
 --------------------------------------------------------------------------------------------

-*   Spec Change 11 (07 August 2023) allows custom / vendor-specific WEID sub-namespaces.
+*   Spec Change 11 (07 August 2023) allows custom / vendor-specific NSS prefixes.
 *   Such namespaces must begin with `x-`, for example: `weid:x-contoso:ABC-DEF-?` could be a WEID defined by Contoso Ltd.
 *   As usual for WEID, the namespace is case-insensitive.
-*   To avoid confusion with Spec Change 10 Domain-WEID, the sub-namespace must not contain a dot (`.`).
+*   To avoid confusion with Spec Change 10 Domain-WEID, the NSS prefix must not contain a dot (`.`).
 *   The vendor has complete control over the namespace and can define the behavior.
 However, it is recommended to make use of Base36 and the weLuhn check digit.
 *   Since the vendor specifies the namespace, it is up to the vendor if they allow the mapping of their WEID-Namespace to the OID-Tree.
 In comparison to Class A/B/C/D WEID, which are 100% OID compatible, a custom WEID might not be OID-compatible at all.
 *   Currently, the following custom namespaces are known: